-- 12.1 It is evident from the proposed number of houses to be developed on the British Sugar Site that management of run-off from precipitation is a key issue. - 12.2 When the recent Park and Ride Scheme was being developed an underground water holding tank was installed underground to collect flood waters and release them at a moderate rate into the River Ouse. - 12.3 The River Ouse has the largest drainage basin system of any river in England.
-The precipitation rate on the Dales is high and in the event of heavy prolonged rainfall or sudden snow melt in winter the result in York is high levels of flooding which are frequently televised. - 12.4 The need to ensure that building does not take place that will endanger the historic City of York is of high priority in this Neighbourhood Plan.
+12.1 It is evident from the proposed number of houses to be developed on the British Sugar Site that management of run-off from precipitation is a key issue.

+12.2 When the recent Park and Ride Scheme was being developed an underground water holding tank was installed underground to collect flood waters and release them at a moderate rate into the River Ouse.

+12.3 The River Ouse has the largest drainage basin system of any river in England.
+The precipitation rate on the Dales is high and in the event of heavy prolonged rainfall or sudden snow melt in winter the result in York is high levels of flooding which are frequently televised.

+12.4 The need to ensure that building does not take place that will endanger the historic City of York is of high priority in this Neighbourhood Plan.
 A full environmental impact survey should be a requirement of any residential, business, or commercial development taking account of groundwater levels.

-- 12.5 Given the need for sustainable renewable energy it would be proposed in this development plan that, with the exception of the Conservation Areas, all new building should be required to consider having solar photovoltaics to capture energy.
-Economic sense dictates that any development already connected to the National Grid could generate sufficient power to run appliances and lighting. - 12.6 Flooding is not an issue for the present houses in the village as most were built above the 100 year flood line.
+12.5 Given the need for sustainable renewable energy it would be proposed in this development plan that, with the exception of the Conservation Areas, all new building should be required to consider having solar photovoltaics to capture energy.
+Economic sense dictates that any development already connected to the National Grid could generate sufficient power to run appliances and lighting.

+12.6 Flooding is not an issue for the present houses in the village as most were built above the 100 year flood line.
 However large scale housing development with non-porous surfaces present an immediate danger to the infrastructure within the City of York.
-Millers have indicated in their latest plan that a subterranean water holding area will be part of the new design for the development of the Former Civil Service Site. - 12.7 In 2000 when the development of Rawcliffe and Clifton Moor was at its peak the highest level of flooding was recorded in York.
-The 'ings' provide a vital flood defence allowing water to spill out over the agricultural landscape and act as natural storage areas. - 12.8 The Plan supports new housing that complies with or exceeds the requirements of Building Regulations in respect of the conservation of energy and use of renewable technology.
+Millers have indicated in their latest plan that a subterranean water holding area will be part of the new design for the development of the Former Civil Service Site.

+12.7 In 2000 when the development of Rawcliffe and Clifton Moor was at its peak the highest level of flooding was recorded in York.
+The 'ings' provide a vital flood defence allowing water to spill out over the agricultural landscape and act as natural storage areas.

+12.8 The Plan supports new housing that complies with or exceeds the requirements of Building Regulations in respect of the conservation of energy and use of renewable technology.

-Climate Change and Renewable Energy PNP 11
+PNP 11 Climate Change and Renewable Energy

-New developments that exceed the Building Regulations with regard to energy conservation and use of renewable energy technology will be particularly supported.
-Developers may also wish to consider harvesting of rain water and storm run-off, grey water recycling, porous surface provision wherever appropriate, solar photovoltaics for energy capture and high standard insulation of floors, walls, and roofs to reduce energy consumption.17
+Any development or new build, (with particular reference to large scale housing developments such as former British Sugar Site) should comply with or exceed the Building Regulations with regard to energy conservation and use of renewable energy technology and should consider the following :- harvesting of rain water and storm run-off, grey water recycling, porous surface provision wherever appropriate, solar photovoltaics for energy capture and high standard insulation of floors, walls, and roofs to reduce energy consumption.21